BUDDY'S MODELSClick for Photos & Facts

 Buddy Davis: Making a Dino

-Q. How do you know if it's a dinosaur?
+Q. How do you know if that problem in the shape is worth fixing?

-Q. How do you start the actual building of a model?
+Q. How do you make the final layer of "skin"?

 A. Cabosil and epoxy are my two favorite methods (Cabosil is finely ground silica).
 Mixed with resin and a catalyst, Cabosil creates a mixture with a consistency like peanut butter.
 This goop is spread on with a knife and then textured.
 Epoxy is expensive and heavy, but it holds up better to the stress of moving the model and gives you better detail .
 Cabosil is less expensive and easier to mix but produces a more fragile, easier-to-crack skin.
 Both methods produce a nice finished product, though, so you have to weigh all the ups and downs before deciding which to use.
 In a pinch, if you don't have Cabosil, you can even try ground corn cobs or sawdust with the resin.
 I've occasionally used oil-based clay for the skin, but the weight and cost of the finished product make it a poor choice for most large-scale modelling.
 On my original dragon model, I tried latex, but the skin deteriorated in less than three years and just hung in shreds.
 Back to the epoxy or Cabosil!

 Q. How do you know what a dinosaur's skin looked like?